jewettaij/moltemplate/doc/doc_genpoly_lt.md

              "-improper iname itype a1 a2 a3 a4 i1 i2 i3 i4"
-             appear several times in the argument list with different parameters (NOTE: USUALLY THE "-improper" ARGUMENT IS NOT NEEDED IF YOU ARE USING A FORCE FIELD THAT AUTOMATICALLY GENERATES IMPROPER INTERACTIONS, ...OR IF YOUR POLYMER DOES NOT CONTAIN BACKBONE IMPROPERS.)
+             appear several times in the argument list with different parameters (NOTE: USUALLY THE "-improper" ARGUMENT IS NOT NEEDED IF YOU ARE USING A FORCE FIELD LIKE OPLSAA WHICH GENERATES IMPROPER INTERACTIONS.
+               ...OR IF YOUR POLYMER DOES NOT CONTAIN BACKBONE IMPROPERS.)

     -inherits FORCE_FIELD